-It’s 2022, and if you want to dominate your local market that means upping your game with the latest and best real estate marketing ideas.
-This year, make a resolution to try new impactful marketing — but don’t just aim for the summer home buying season
+It’s 2023, and if you want to dominate your local market, you'll need to up your game with the latest and best real estate marketing ideas.
+This year, make a resolution to try new impactful marketing — but don’t just aim for the summer home-buying season

 Spring and summer are the perfect times to expand your marketing strategy, as families often move over summer break.
 However, fall and winter are when many home buyers are searching for a great deal, and it’s more likely that they will find your marketing content organically.